 All vacancies must be advertised in the Gazette at least 49 days prior to the set election date.
-[This changes the pre-2006 requirement to advertise vacancies 28 days prior to the election date.]
 This affects both the date that the vacancy is published and the election date itself.

 For an election to meet the statutory requirements that (1) it be held in full term, and (2) that there be at least 49 days notice between the publication of the vacancy and the election date itself, all vacancies must be published before Thursday of the First Week of the same term which the election will be held.

 The Elections Office will aim to advertise vacancies earlier whenever possible.
 For example, vacancies for Annual Election in Trinity Term will normally be first published in Eighth Week of Hilary Term.

 Please note: The deadline for sending copy to the Gazette is eight days prior to the publication date.
 Consequently, the Elections Office must receive notice of an impending vacancy ten days before the expected publication date.
 Notice of vacancies which are received after Monday of Noughth Week cannot be processed for election in the same term.

 Please note: elections by Congregation are now being conducted electronically.
 Hard copies of nomination forms will not be processed.

 Please download the appropriate form, complete all parts (including nominators’ details), save it as a word document or pdf, and send it as an email attachment to email@example.com before the relevant closing date for nominations – early submissions are recommended as this allows time for checking any eligibility/validation issues.
 Please ensure that the nominators listed in section D are also copied into the email when the nomination form is submitted, as this will act as verification of the nomination in lieu of supplying original signatures (i.e. it will demonstrate that the nominators are aware of the submission and will enable them to contact the Elections Office directly, should any corrections be required).